foostan/crkbd/corne-cherry/doc/v3/buildguide_en.md

 The PCB comes with a frame for manufacturing reasons.
-You can fold it by hand to remove it, but if it is difficult, make a cut in the joint \* with a cutter etc. to make it easier to remove.
+You can fold it by hand to remove it, but if it is difficult, make a cut in the joint \* with a cutter or similar, to make it easier to remove.
 In addition, the joint can be cleaned with a file.

 \* *Joint part: There are a total of 8 parts,